browserengineering/book/book/http.md

 The new URL might itself be a redirect, so make sure to handle that case.
 You don't, however, want to get stuck in a redirect loop, so make sure limit how many redirects your browser can follow in a row.
-You can test this with with the URL
+You can test this with the URL
 <http://browser.engineering/redirect>, which redirects back to this
 page.